101 Email Signature Templates

 Crazy fonts and colors are not welcome here.
 People need to be able to read the signature and it needs to look professional.

 Too many companies let employees implement email signatures themselves, giving them full control of the layout.
-This leads to situations where important contact information is not added, job titles get changed and wacky designs are created.
+This leads to situations where important contact information is not added, job titles get changed, and poor designs are created.
 Not so good when you want your organization to appear reputable!

 Giving your business legal protection

 The ramifications of not having an email disclaimer should never be ignored.
-You can potentially receive large financial penalties for every email you send without an appropriate disclaimer at the bottom of your signature.
+You can potentially receive large financial penalties for every email you send without incorporating an appropriate disclaimer within your email footer design.

 Example email disclaimer templates